top of page

 © Josie Jaffrey

 Josie is a fantasy and historical fiction author who writes about lost worlds, dystopian societies and paranormal monsters (vampires are her favourite).
 She has published multiple novels and short stories.
 Most of those are set in the Silverse, an apocalyptic world filled with vampires and zombies.
-She is the founding editor of indie fantasy magazine Indie Bites.

 She’s currently working on vampire murder mysteries (the Seekers series) and a YA series centred around Atlantis and the lost civilisations of the Mediterranean (the Deluge series).
+Researching the latter is the first time she’s used her Classics degree since university.

 Josie lives in Oxford with her husband and two cats (Sparky and Gussie), who graciously permit human cohabitation in return for regular feeding and cuddles.
 The resulting cat fluff makes it difficult for Josie to wear black, which is largely why she gave up being a goth.
 Although the cats are definitely worth it, she still misses her old wardrobe.